-Polystichum acrostichoides [pol-IS-tick-um, ak-ruh-stik-OY-deez] is a perennial, evergreen fern from the family Dryopteridaceae (wood fern) and is native to eastern parts of North America.
+Polystichum acrostichoides [pol-IS-tick-um, ak-ruh-stik-OY-deez] is a perennial, evergreen fern from the family Dryopteridaceae (wood fern) and is native to eastern North America.

 The plant is given the common name Christmas fern because its evergreen fronds maintain their vibrant green color even at Christmas time, when the weather in its native range gets extremely cold, and can thus be used in decorations.

 Size & Growth

 Polystichum acrostichoides has a unique structure– it features an arching clump of tall fronds attached to a tiny stalk, which is supported by a central rhizome.

 The dark-green, glossy fronds are of two types, fertile and sterile, and can grow up to 1’ to 2’ feet tall lasting year-round.

 The sterile fronds are shorter than the fertile ones, are located on the outer side of the clump, and form an arching, encircling border around the erect fertile fronds.

 The plant also produces silvery fiddleheads in early spring.